Foyle's War series 7: Cast and characters

-Adam Wainwright, with the support of Sam Wainwright, is successful in his bid to win the Peckham by-election as a Labour Party candidate.
+Adam Wainwright, with the support of his wife Sam, is successful in his bid to win the West Peckham by-election as a Labour Party candidate.

 Background and production

 Much of this story is loosely based on the real "Tin Eye", Lieutenant Colonel Robin Stephens, who ran Camp 020, an interrogation centre near London during the Second World War.
-References are also made in the episode to ongoing housing and food shortages, food rationing, the Lend-Lease programme and abuses of the Official Secrets Act.
+References are also made in the episode to housing and food shortages, food rationing, the Lend-Lease programme and abuses of the Official Secrets Act.
 Women's multi-style coupon buster shoes, fashionable at the time, also serve as a plot point as does Dr Ian Ross' tick-borne tropical disease research.

 "Sunflower"

 Cast and characters

-Foyle's personal life is not expanded in this episode, apart from his increasing work collaboration with Valentine.
+Foyle's personal life is not addressed in this episode, apart from his increasing work collaboration with Valentine.
 Much of the character focus in the episodes of this series centres on the developing personal lives of Sam Wainwright, news of her pregnancy, and the evolving political career of her husband.
-Adam Wainwright, now a PPS, also deals with a politically influenced land valuation, which he exposes, leading to the resignation of his minister from parliament.
+Adam Wainwright, now a PPS.
+He exposes a politically influenced land overvaluation, leading to the resignation of his minister from parliament (cf. the Crichel Down affair).

 Background and production

 The film is based around the fictionalised events of a massacre of 26 US soldiers known as "Operation Sonnenblume (Sunflower)", although in fact the actual Operation Sonnenblume happened in North Africa in 1941.
-In August 1944, Mortain - the village with the sunflower farm referred to in the episode - was an important battle site within the wider Normandy Campaign and the eventual allied successes in the Falaise Pocket, but the incident bears similarity with the later Malmedy massacre in Belgium.
+In August 1944, Mortain – the village with the sunflower farm referred to in the episode – was an important battle site within the wider Normandy Campaign and the eventual allied successes in the Falaise Pocket, but the incident bears similarity with the later Malmedy massacre in Belgium.
 In the show, the Americans also attempt to pressure MI5 into handing over Strasser by threatening the 1943 BRUSA Agreement and loan terms that the US has extended to the UK.

 International broadcast

 Series Seven was broadcast in the United States on PBS stations on Masterpiece Mystery! as Foyle's War VII on 15, 22 and 29 September 2013, and on Netflix as of April 2014.
+In Australia it was on ABC weekly from 5 January 2014.